openhab/openhab-addons/bundles/org.openhab.binding.tado/README.md

 It requires a fully functional tado° installation.
 You can then monitor and control all zone types (Heating, AC, Hot Water) as well as retrieve the HOME/AWAY status of mobile devices, and setting the HOME/AWAY status of your home.

+**WARNING**: This binding doesn't work together with new tado X radiator thermostats, as they are using a different API (see [here](https://app.swaggerhub.com/apis/JPlenert/TadoX/0.8.0) ).

 ## `home` Thing (the Bridge)

 The `home` thing serves as bridge to the tado° cloud services.